Rea50n1ng/hello-world/README.md

 # hello-world
-Most original start
+(Most original start)

-Hi people.
 Just a new mind approaching data-science.